ifilot/p2000t-ram-expansion-board/README.md

 | 0xE000-0xFFFF | 8 KiB banks      |

 For the default 16 KiB stock model, only the memory at `0x6000-0x9FFF` is available.
-This expansion board adds 64k memory such that an additional 16 KiB of RAM is available at `0xA000-0xDFFF` and another 48 KiB using bank switching.
+The most simple expansion board adds 64k memory such that an additional 16 KiB of RAM is available at `0xA000-0xDFFF` and another 48 KiB using bank switching.
 Bank switching means that you can only access 8 KiB of the 48 KiB at a time, depending on the value of a register which can be accessed via an `OUT` instruction at `0x94`.
 This register can hold values of `0-5`, amounting to 6x8 KiB = 48 KiB of bankable memory.

 ## Installation